Ranking the Top 5 Leading Fleet Telematics Companies

 Why Azuga Works for Real-World Fleets

 Azuga tracks the moments that matter: rapid acceleration, hard braking, sharp turns, and extended idling—flagging the patterns before they become liabilities.
-But instead of stopping at alerts, the system leans into improvement.
+But instead of stopping at alerts, the system leans into improvement with built-in driver coaching designed to help managers coach drivers consistently using in-app tools and coaching prompts.
 Think in-app coaching, performance gamification, and reward systems that reinforce better driving day by day.

 The platform doesn’t require a tech overhaul to get started.
 The hardware installs fast.
 The dashboards adapt to how your team already works.
 And the reporting tools?
 Built for clarity, not complexity.